Rosie the Riveter Hand Edit

-When photographing the subject, I didn't realize that she was facing the opposite directions so I started the tutorial by flipping the image.
+When photographing the subject, I didn't realize that she was facing the opposite direction so I started the tutorial by flipping the image.
 I did some frequency separation in order to blur and smooth out the skin.
-I wanted to keep the texture but blend it all of the tones and highlights.
+I wanted to keep the texture but blend it with all of the tones and highlights.
 I do show in the tutorial exactly how I did it.
 If you’re interested in learning how you can sign up for my premium membership.
-The membership includes dozens of tutorials and many of them show frequency separation actions.
+The membership includes over 500 of tutorials and many of them show frequency separation actions.

 The skin and beauty edits were very specific for this edit.
 I took some time with the eyebrows because I wanted them arched like the original Rosie the Riveter.

 I ran one of the sharpening actions over some of the facial features.
 Download my free Photoshop sharpening actions!

 To play off the original Rosie the Riveter, I decided to go with a yellow background.
 I did add some textures to the edit.